 Which pipe is the right one for your application and needs?

 Well, as I mentioned before, it depends on your specific project, from the design to the installation method.

-As indicated in one of my previous articles, we can generally say that the marine, industrial and oil & gas markets demand small quantities of pipe of medium to high pressures and with particular technical characteristics, so generally, the pipes need to be produced with the discontinuous filament winding system.
+As indicated in one of my previous articles, we can generally say that the marine, industrial and oil & gas markets demand small quantities of pipe of medium to high pressures.
+They should also have particular technical characteristics.
+So generally, the pipes need to be produced with the discontinuous filament winding system.
 This concept is also applicable to the civil infrastructure market but is related to very small quantities and medium to high pressures.

 I hope everything is clear so far?

 Raw Materials and their properties in GRP Pipes

 Let’s talk some more about the Raw Materials because you need to understand their properties if you would like to understand the GRP pipes better.

 The resins used in the filament winding process are mostly polyester, vinyl ester and epoxy resins.
 What is resin’s role in a pipe?
 It serves as the glue that binds the fibers in the pipe together after the curing (when the resin sets).
 The pipe liner resin also provides the most definitive corrosion resistance to the transported fluids.
 Its chemical and physical properties play a key role in the pipe design.